 It is important for patients with Parkinson's disease to receive regular exercise to increase muscle strength and flexibility and maintain function throughout the body.
-Physical therapy may also be recommended to assist with exercises to improve mobility, range of motion and muscle tone.
-Daily activities may become difficult for patients with Parkinson's disease and an occupational therapist may be helpful in guiding them through techniques to make daily tasks and life easier.
+Physical therapy may also be recommended to improve mobility, range of motion and muscle tone.
+Daily activities may become difficult for patients with Parkinson's disease and an occupational therapist may be helpful in guiding them through techniques to make daily tasks easier.

 It is important for patients with Parkinson's disease to have a strong support system so that they can physically and emotionally cope with the disease.
-Support from friends and family is important and some patients may benefit from Parkinson's disease support groups.
+Some patients may benefit from Parkinson's disease support groups.

 - National Institutes of Health